Bit Field

 What are related concepts I should learn?

-To fully understand Bit Field, you should also familiarize yourself with BOOL, INT, and DINT.
+To fully understand Bit Field, you should also familiarize yourself with BOOL, BYTE, and WORD.
 These concepts work together in industrial automation systems.

 Continue Learning